Shwetabh1/Javascript-Essential-Parts/README.md

 1. Regular Expressions.

 ## Ongoing
 1. Event Loop in JS.
+1. Regular Expressions.
 1. String Functions.
 1. How Garbage Collection Works in JS.
 1. How this works in JS.